Home » Can I Keep Hermit Crabs from The Beach?

 • Provide opportunities for exploration, hiding, climbing, and play.

-With enough care and attention, hermit crabs might start to enjoy their new life.
+With due care and attention, hermit crabs can enjoy their new life.

 Living Conditions for Hermit Crabs

-You’ll need to take steps to make your hermit crab comfortable:
+You’ll need to make your hermit crabs comfortable by doing the following:

 Don’t be fooled by the name ‘hermit crab,’ as they like company.
 Wild hermit crabs live in colonies of up to 100, so a hermit crab forced to live alone will likely become lonely, stressed, and depressed.

-All hermit crabs will need to destress.
-Don’t worry about sexing hermit crabs, as they seldom breed in captivity.
+All hermit crabs need to destress.
+Don’t worry about sexing hermit crabs because they seldom breed in captivity.
 Males and females can live together without incident.

 Humidity, Temperature, And Lighting

 Keep humidity in the enclosure at no less than 80%.
-Get a hygrometer to ensure the tank meets this need.
+Get a hygrometer to ensure the tank meets this requirement.
 Use a misting spray to add more humidity when necessary.

-Hermit crabs must remain at a comfortable temperature, so add a thermometer.
-This is especially important during periods of extreme weather, as being too hot or too cold is equally dangerous.
+Hermit crabs must remain at a comfortable temperature, so use a thermometer.
+This is important during extreme weather, as being too hot or cold is dangerous.
+Hermit crabs are ectothermic animals.

-Monitor light levels, as hermit crabs are nocturnal.
+Monitor light levels because hermit crabs are nocturnal.
 The circadian rhythm of hermit crabs relies on 12 hours of light and 12 hours of darkness.
 If lights are on constantly, hermit crabs will grow distressed.

 Food and Water

 Sweet tastes are a favorite of most hermit crabs, so mix and match these foods daily.
-As per Animal Behavior, hermit crabs grow bored of the same food.
+According to Animal Behavior, hermit crabs grow bored when fed the same food twice in 24 hours.

-Cuttlebone is another valuable addition to a hermit crab enclosure, providing hermit crabs with calcium.
-This, in turn, ensures the hermit crabs develop a strong exoskeleton.
+Cuttlebone is a valuable addition to a hermit crab enclosure, providing hermit crabs with calcium.
+This ensures that hermit crabs can develop a healthy and robust exoskeleton.

-Hermit crabs need two bathing pools in an aquarium.
-One bowl should be filled with freshwater, but never from the tap, as chlorine kills hermit crabs.
-Instead, use bottled water or a purifier.
+Hermit crabs need two shallow bathing pools in a tank.
+One bowl should be filled with fresh water, but never from the tap, as chlorine kills hermit crabs.
+Instead, use bottled or purified water.

 The second bowl should contain saltwater.
 Use filtered water and add marine salt from a pet store.
-Never use table salt, as this contains iodine, which is toxic to hermit crabs.
+Never use table salt because it contains iodine, which is toxic to hermit crabs.

-The hermit crabs will submerge in these water pools, as it’s how hermit crabs moisten their gills, which makes breathing easier.
-Hermit crabs will store water in their shell in readiness for molting.
+The hermit crabs will submerge in their water pools because it’s how hermit crabs moisten their gills, which makes breathing easier.
+Hermit crabs also store water in their shell in readiness for molting.

 Recreation

-Happy, healthy hermit crabs are active and playful.
-Provide your hermit crabs with opportunities to engage in these habits.
-Climbing, in particular, is a favored pastime for hermit crabs.
+Happy, healthy hermit crabs are active and playful animals.
+Provide your hermit crabs with opportunities to engage in the things they enjoy.
+Climbing is a favored pastime for hermit crabs.

 General Health

-Hermit crabs are susceptible to bacterial or fungal infection, which is more likely in captivity.
-Follow these guidelines to keep your hermit crabs safe:
+Hermit crabs are susceptible to bacterial and fungal infections, which are more likely in captivity.
+Follow these guidelines to keep hermit crabs safe:

-• Spot clean an enclosure daily and conduct a deep clean every 3 months.
+• Spot-clean the tank daily and conduct a deep clean every 1-3 months.

-• Scrape away any mold from the walls of a tank.
+• Clean mold off the walls of the tank.

 Hermit crabs display unfamiliar behaviors, so this table explains what you should look out for:

-Burrowing:Hermit crabs burrow when sleeping, destressing, or molting, emerging when ready.
+Burrowing:Hermit crabs burrow when sleeping, destressing, or molting.

-Fighting:Feeler wrestling and playfighting are common recreations for hermit crabs.
+Fighting:Feeler wrestling and playfighting are recreational for hermit crabs.
 If they’re swiping and pinching with claws, separate any aggressive hermit crabs.

 Hanging from Tank Roof:This is a common sleeping position for hermit crabs.

-Leaving the Shell:Hermit crabs leave their shell to change to a new vessel or because they’re too hot.
+Leaving the Shell:Hermit crabs evacuate their shells for new vessels or because they’re too hot.

-Molting:All hermit crabs need to molt, which involves shedding the exoskeleton.
+Molting:All hermit crabs must molt, which involves shedding the exoskeleton.

-Shedding LimbsThe hermit crab is stressed, and any lost limbs will grow back at the next molt.
+Shedding LimbsThe hermit crab is stressed or injured.
+Lost limbs will grow back at the next molt.

 You may unintentionally bring a hermit crab home from the beach.
 In doing so, you can keep the hermit crab as a pet.
-Hermit crabs may not be as common as other pets, but they need as much care.
+Hermit crabs aren’t as common as other pets but need specialist care.